lashaKLG/lashaKLG/README.md

 - 👋 Hi, I’m @lashaKLG
-- 👀 I’m interested in interested in learning in the direction of Frontend development
+- 👀 I’m interested in learning in the direction of Frontend development
 - 🌱 I am now mainly engaged in self-education in the field of IT.
 - 💞️ I am looking for long-term cooperation with the possibility of further growth and training in this field ...
 - 📫 How to reach me https://www.linkedin.com/in/%D0%BB%D0%B0%D1%88%D0%B0-%D0%BA%D0%B0%D0%BB%D0%B0%D0%BD%D0%B4%D0%B0%D0%B4%D0%B7%D0%B5-362247159/